NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 ### Operational Fault Objects

 EnergyPlus contains a number of objects to model operational faults of sensors, meters, equipment and systems.
-The current implementation allows the model of sensors faults with air economizers and heating and cooling coil fouling.
+The current implementation allows the modeling of the following fault types: (1) sensor faults with air economizers, (2) thermostat/humidistat offset faults, and (3) heating and cooling coil fouling faults.

-The objects used by EnergyPlus to model sensors faults in an air economizer and the coil fouling are as follows:
+The objects used by EnergyPlus to model the faults are as follows:

 - FaultModel:TemperatureSensorOffset:OutdoorAir